Key Account Manager: Are You Armed With a Strong Pricing Strategy? 🔩

-A key account manager must have a great understanding of her account’s strategy, market position, finances, products, and organizational structure.
-They’ll use this knowledge to make business cases showing how price changes, customization, and add-ons will add value.
+A key account manager must have a great understanding of her account’s strategy, market position, finances, products, and organisational structure.
+They’ll use this knowledge to make business cases showing how price changes, customisation, and add-ons will add value.

 Key accounts don’t usually buy off-the-shelf: They want a tailored blend of products and services suited to their needs.
 With that in mind, it’s crucial a KAM can work across the organisation to develop these offerings.

 A KAM has to have great leadership to guide her team members (which might include a salesperson, marketer, technical support, implementation and/or onboarding specialist).